-CONTACT WITH SKIN or EYES (continued): Skin contact may cause mild irritation in sensitive individuals.
-Repeated or prolonged skin overexposure may cause dermatitis (dry, red skin).
-Eye contact with this material can mildly irritate the eyes, causing discomfort, tearing, and redness.
+CONTACT WITH SKIN or EYES: Due to the colorants, skin contact may discolor contaminated areas.
+Skin contact may cause mild irritation in sensitive individuals.
+Repeated or prolonged skin overexposure may cause dermatitis (drv. red skin).
+Eve contact with this material can mildly irritate the eyes. causing discomfort, tearing, and redness.
 Because the eye tissue may be stained, vision may be temporarily blurred.